FREE SHIPPING OVER $140 (AUSTRALIA ONLY)

 • Appearance: Flat, dark green leaves

-• Flavour: Stronger and more aromatic than curly parsley
+• Flavour: Stronger and more aromatic than the curly variety

 • Growing regions: Temperate, subtropical, and cool zones